VisionSystemsInc/pix2face/README.md

 ```bash
 python scripts/pix2face_demo.py
 ```
-This will estimate face geometry and render images with new pose and expression in the scripts directory.
+This will estimate face geometry from a test image and render images with new pose and expression.
+Rendered images will be saved directly to the `scripts` directory.

 The scripts directory also contains several examples of pose and coefficient estimation.
 For example, to generate a CSV file `$POSE_CSV_FNAME` with yaw, pitch, and roll (in degrees) of every face image listed (one per line) in the text file `$IMAGE_PATHS_FILE`: